dgraph-io/dgraph/wiki/content/query-language/index.md

   }
 }
 ```
-The graph has thus been updated to have triples
+The graph has thus been updated as if it had stored the triples
 ```
 <0x6bc818dc89e78754> <student> <0xc3bcc578868b719d> .
 <0x6bc818dc89e78754> <student> <0xb294fb8464357b0a> .